deyanslavkov/revius/docs/architecture.md

 When writing code, ask yourself:

 1. Is this logic I'm about to write already a responsibility of db/, fs/, utils/, or cli/?
-   - YES -> Create a function there
+   - YES -> Create a function there instead and use it
 2. Is this logic I'm about to write likely to be needed elsewhere?
-   - YES -> Extract to appropriate module
+   - YES -> Extract to appropriate file/module
 3. Is my function getting long (>50 lines), too complex, or doing multiple things?
    - YES -> Break into smaller functions
 4. Am I repeating similar code within this file?